 Vacuuming the house at least once every 2 days should be enough to keep the fleas under control, especially if you’re pushed for time.

-How to Deep Clean a Flea Infested House: Step by Step
+The 8 Tips on How to Deep Clean a Flea Infested House

 1. Wait Until No One’s Home